OpenAPITools/openapi-generator/modules/openapi-generator-maven-plugin/README.md

 :bulb: These **general** configurations should be in the same level

 - `inputSpec` - OpenAPI Spec file path
-- `validateSpec` - Whether or not to validate the input spec prior to generation.
-Invalid specifications will result in an error.
 - `language` - target generation language (deprecated, replaced by `generatorName` as values here don't represent only 'language' any longer)
 - `generatorName` - target generator name
 - `output` - target output path (default is `${project.build.directory}/generated-sources/openapi`.
 Can also be set globally through the `openapi.generator.maven.plugin.output` property)